trippedego/umbrellaGrepScript/README.md

 apiSecret: Umbrella API secret for the organization.
 clientID: Umbrella organizational/client ID for the organization.
 dateToSearch: Integer, how far back to search for traffic in Umbrella.
 EX: 30 (for 30 days to now)
--v, --verbose: Boolean (true, false), prints each line of DNS Log along with current domain as it searches.
+-v, --verbose: Prints each line of DNS Log along with current domain as it searches.
 -c, --category: Integer, content or security category ID from Umbrella.
 Allows user to specify what traffic they want to grab from Umbrella.
 CNC is default (65).
 -o: Log all command output to a specified file.